l3002/nu-tech/market-ready-service/Project-2/Final-Task-List.md

 4. Create a new Github repository and add it the repository initialized earlier.

+   Change the commit message of the last commit and sign it off.

    After that using a `Personal Access Token`, push the all the commits to the remote repository.